Model choice

 Other providers

-If you want to use a model provider that isn’t listed in the table above, you have two options:
+To use chatlas with a provider not listed in the table above, you have two options:

 1. If the model provider is OpenAI compatible (i.e., it can be used with the openai Python SDK), use ChatOpenAI() with the appropriate base_url and api_key.